mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 getOption :: Maybe a
 ```
-So, a slight adjustment to our definitions is required
+So, a slight adjustment to our definitions is required.
 ```
 *FizzBuzz Data.Semigroup> let opt_fizz3 = (\i -> ["fizz" | i `mod` 3 == 0]) :: (Integral a) => a -> Option String